 For example, you may experience intense fear when faced with a certain set of circumstances you but you don't know why.
 Or you have a panic attack when getting on an airplane, even though you've never flown and don't know why you're afraid.
 These are the types of problems EMDR can help, but EMDR can really be used for any distressing feeling.
 The idea is to resolve current distressing symptoms by reprocessing related memories from the past (that may not seem related at all at first), and planning on how to address the situation in the future.

 I chose to get trained in EMDR because of the undeniable results it provides.
 While different from talk therapy, EMDR therapy integrates both the technical parts of EMDR with talk therapy in a way that is unique to each person.
-Once you schedule an appointment, we will create a plan that is specific to your symptoms and needs.
+Many different types of theories and approaches can be used with EMDR such as attachment-based EMDR and Ego State Therapy.

 Results vary from person to person.
 Everyone’s experience with EMDR is different.
 There is no way to predict how long it will take to work through the traumatic memories, as it depends on many variables.